iltoga/ecnotes-go/README.md

 - would be nice if it allows to manage external (public) keys: this would allow to exchange encrypted notes/messages with other people (you know.. real e2e encryption, without having to trust third parties ;) )

 ### EXTERNAL PROVIDERS
-You can use these providers to sync your ecnotes on the cloud:
+You can use these providers to extend functionalities of EcNotes:
 - Google
 - TODO: add others...

 ### Google
-With this provider you can sync (two-way) your ecnotes to a google sheet that you have created on your google account.
+With this provider you can sync (two-way) your ecnotes to a google sheet on your google account.
+This enables:
+- Database synchronization between multiple instances of EcNotes (eg. one on a linux desktop and another on an Android phone) via google sheet
+- Cloud backup service via google sheet

 #### Setting up your Google account
 To set up this provider you must first configure an app and service account* using Google Developer Console: